 - Failure to maintain proper records

 The South Carolina Board of Psychology can issue disciplinary actions after a thorough investigation based on a complaint.
 A complaint may be filed by a patient, fellow employee, or other psychology professional.
 Just because a complaint is filed does not mean you are guilty.
-If you feel a complaint is filed against you, contact a professional license defense attorney before it is too late.
+If you feel a complaint may be filed against you, contact a professional license defense attorney quickly to address the situation.

 Once a complaint is filed, an investigator from the LLR will contact you regarding the complaint.
 Be wary when speaking to the investigator.
 Know that anything you say may be used against you.
 The investigator may simply say they want your side of the story so he/she can close the case.
 You have the right to decline comment until you speak with your professional license defense attorney.
 Even if the investigator sounds friendly, remember they are working for the LLR.

 Losing your psychology license can cause legal, financial, and emotional problems.
 Don’t wait until it too late.
-Contact a professional license attorney immediately after speaking to an investigator.
+Contact a professional license attorney immediately before or after speaking to an investigator.